OpenHearing/TabSINT/Specifications/bekesy-highest-audible-frequency/bekesy-highest-audible-frequency.rst

 TestBekesyHighestAudibleFrequency
 """""""""""""""""""""""""""""""""

 This class represents the definition of a Bekesy-like threshold examination.
 The Bekesy-like test includes testing multiple frequencies, but the order and number of frequencies will be controlled at the GUI level.
-The conversion between dB SPL and dB HL is stored as part of the probe specific calibration (see :doc:`calibration`).
+The conversion between dB SPL and dB HL is stored as part of the probe specific calibration (see `calibration <chadocs_>`_).

 +----+-----------------------------------+-------+-------------+-------+
 |Name                                    | Units | Range       |Default|